-Transgender: James Will be Called Luna by Texas School, Says Report
+Transgender: James Will Be Called Luna by Texas School, Says Report

 “Jude very much knows that James wants to be a boy, but he has to tread very lightly.” because of mother’s claim that James is a girl, said a source close to the family.

-This month, Judge Mary Brown of Dallas County Court reversed the October ruling of another judge and granted the mother’s request that she have sole control over James’ sexual identity.
+This month, Judge Mary Brown of Dallas County Court reversed the October ruling of another judge and granted the mother’s request to have sole control over James’s sexual identity.

 Breitbart News reported August 13: